AmaniGhm/RT_Assignment2_Amani_Ghomrani-/README.md

 ----------------------
 In this assignment, a ROS package was created to manage a robot's movement and acquire data regarding its position and speed.
 The package comprises three nodes:

 (a) An action client node which enables user to set a target (x, y) or cancel it.
 Utilizing the feedback/status of the action server, I ensured awareness of when the target has been reached.
-Additionally, this node publishes the robot's position and velocity as a vel_pos message (pos_x, pos_y, vel_x, vel_y) by extracting values from the /odom topic.
+Additionally, this node publishes the robot's position and velocity as a vel_pos message (pos_x, pos_y, vel_x, vel_z) by extracting values from the /odom topic.

 (b) A service node has been implemented to return the coordinates of the last target sent by the user upon invocation.